-- For a data node, MySQL Cluster Manager starts it with the --initial option, causing the data node to rebuild its file system. - For an SQL node, MySQL Cluster Manager rebuilds the mysqld data directory with the mysqld -- initialize-insecure command for MySQL 8.4, 8.0 and 5.7, and with the mysql_install_db command for MySQL 5.6.
+- For a data node, MySQL Cluster Manager starts it with the --initial option, causing the data node to rebuild its file system. - For an SQL node, MySQL Cluster Manager rebuilds the mysqld data directory with the mysqld -initialize-insecure command for MySQL 9.2, 8.4, and 8.0.
 The node's data directory must be empty, or the reinitialization will not be attempted.